canonical/launchpad-manual/reference/services/fetch-service.rst

 3. Run ``sudo snap logs fetch-service -n 100 -f`` (where ``-n`` sets the number of log lines, and ``-f`` keeps up the latest logs up-to-date).

-Alternatively, you can also check the logs in the following directory:
+You can also check the logs in the following directory:
 ``/var/snap/fetch-service/current``.

 Monitoring